rcos/rcos-handbook/README.md

 Built with [Docsify](https://docsify.js.org)

-Remember to modify the [sidebar](https://github.com/rcos/rcos-handbook/blob/master/docs/_sidebar.md) whenever you add or remove content from the handbook!
+Remember to modify the [sidebar](https://github.com/rcos/rcos-handbook/blob/master/docs/_sidebar.md) whenever you add or remove a page from the handbook!